philpax/wgpu-openxr-example/README.md

 in the interest of keeping it simple and relatively modular.
 Make sure to clean up your resources properly and use robust code where possible :)

+## Rendering flow

+The code renders three instances of a triangle (two being the controllers) to a multi-view render target.

+- In desktop mode, this render target is then blitted to the swapchain, and the user can select which view to look at using the arrow keys.
+- In desktop with XR resolution mode, much the same occurs, except the window is resized to the XR headset's render resolution.
+- In XR mode, the program synchronises with the headset and blits the multi-view render target to the headset as well.

+Rendering to a render target is necessary to accommodate these:

+- Showing what the user is seeing within the desktop window, without having to re-render the scene
+- Decoupling the colour formats of the various display surfaces; wgpu (on my machine) will offer `BGRA8888`, while my OpenXR runtime offers `RGBA8888`.

 ## Future

 It should theoretically be possible to do the following: